Blog

 That difference matters.
 If you compare a 1 oz espresso shot with a 12-16 oz cold brew, cold brew may give you more total caffeine.
 If you compare equal volumes, espresso is far more concentrated.
 This guide separates caffeine, taste, acidity, body and everyday use so the answer is actually useful.

-Cold Brew vs. Espresso At A Glance
+Cold Brew vs. Espresso at a Glance

 What Is Cold Brew?